📂 Government Jobs & Employee Benefits

 The Pension Fund Regulatory and Development Authority (PFRDA) administers the National Pension System (NPS).

-Introduced for central govement employees joining service on or after 1 January 2004, NPS is a defined contribution scheme.
+Introduced for central government employees joining service on or after 1 January 2004, NPS is a defined contribution scheme.

 Key features: